0cjs/sedoc/app/Storage/rclone.md

 ### Listing Files

+The `Ṙ` symbol indicates that the listing will be recursive.

+    lsd             List all directories/containers/buckets at path
-    ls              List the objects in the path with size and path. lsd             List all directories/containers/buckets in the path. lsf             List directories and objects in remote:path formatted for parsing. lsjson          List directories and objects in the path in JSON format. lsl             List the objects in path with modification time, size and path. tree            List the contents of the remote in a tree like fashion.
+    tree          Ṙ List the contents under path in a tree like fashion.

+    lsf             List directories and objects at path (parsable) lsjson          List directories and objects at path in JSON format ls            Ṙ List the objects under path with size and path lsl           Ṙ List the objects under path with mod time, size and path

 ### File Management